mpolden/unp/README.md

 ## Configuration options

 `BufferSize` sets the maximum number of file system events to queue in memory.
-This should be large enough to store any events that may occur while archives are unpacked.
+This should be large enough to store any events that occur while an event is processed by its handler.
 The default value is `1024`.

 `Paths` is an array of paths to watch.

 `Name` is the path that should be watched.

+`Handler` sets the handler to use.
+This can be either `rar` (default if unspecified) or `script`.
+The `rar` handler automatically unpacks RAR archives and uses SFV files to determine completeness.
+The `script` handler calls the specified `PostCommand` without any processing or completeness checks.

-`MinDepth` sets the minimum depth allowed to trigger unpacking.
-A `MinDepth` of `4` would allow archive files in `/home/foo/videos/bar` to trigger an event.
+`MinDepth` sets the minimum depth allowed to trigger the handler.
+A `MinDepth` of `4` would allow files in `/home/foo/videos/bar` to trigger an event.

-`MaxDepth` sets the maximum depth allowed to trigger unpacking.
-A `MaxDepth` of `5` would allow archives files in `/home/foo/videos/bar/baz` to trigger an event.
+`MaxDepth` sets the maximum depth allowed to trigger the handler.
+A `MaxDepth` of `5` would allow files in `/home/foo/videos/bar/baz` to trigger an event.

 `SkipHidden` determines whether events for hidden files (files prefix with `.`) should be ignored.

-`Patterns` sets the wildcard patterns that a file needs to match to be able to trigger an event.
+`Patterns` sets the wildcard patterns that a file needs to match to trigger an event.

-`Remove` determines whether archives and SFV files should be deleted after unpacking.
+`Remove` determines whether the handler should delete files after processing them.

-`PostCommand` is an optional command to be run after unpacking completes.
+`PostCommand` is an optional command to run after the handler processing completes.

 ## Command templates